Pathein Cultural Museum

 The Pathein Cultural Museum is a museum in Pathein, Ayeyarwady Region, Myanmar.
 The museum began as the Bogyoke Aung San Library in 1960.
 In 1963, it was handed over to the government, and became the Irrawaddy Division Museum and Library.
-The new museum was opened in December 1990, and displays Pathein bamboo umbrellas, Buddha images, paintings, bronze drums, weapons, lacquer-wares and clay pipes, folk, arts materials, and bronze weights used in the 19th century.
+The new museum was opened in December 1990, and displays Pathein bamboo umbrellas, Buddha images, paintings, bronze drums, weapons, lacquer-wares and clay pipes, folk arts materials, and bronze weights used in the 19th century.

+Pathein's principal industry of Pathein hti umbrella-making is represented in the Pathein Cultural Museum as a noteworthy intangible cultural heritage of the region.

-Admission fees is 2 US $ and opening hour is from 10:00 am to 3:30 pm (from Tuesday to Sunday) except public holidays.
+The admission fee is 2 US $ and the opening hours are from 10:00 am to 3:30 pm (from Tuesday to Sunday) except on public holidays.